 As is often the case in a small town, East Freedom doesn't have a public transportation system that people use for their commute.

-The population of East Freedom has a very low overall level of education: only 7.95% of people over 25 hold a 4-year college degree or higher.
+The citizens of East Freedom have a very low rate of college education: just 7.95% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in East Freedom in 2022 was $30,829, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $123,316 for a family of four.